abdrahmansoltan/Learning-Notes/React/02-Hooks.md

 - `setState()` schedules an update to a component’s state object.
 When state changes, the component responds by `re-rendering`.
   - it happens `ASynchronously` as react finds the best strategy to change it, so it's better to use a callback function inside of `setState`

+### State is Async

+- Notice that the state changes **asynchronously**

+> you can check that with console.logging the state inside tha handler function that sets the state

+---

 ### Difference between state and props